alleyinteractive/wp-component-library/README.md

 A string that names the component when it is viewed in the admin.
 For example, "Button."

+#### Props for `core/*` blocks

+All supported core blocks include a `raw` prop that you can include into your `component.json` file if you would like to extend the functionality of the block within your theme/plugin utilizing the block's original attributes.

+Many of the core blocks implicity pass their HTML attributes as potential props that can be utlized by a component, but aren't explicitly defined in the examples.
+This is to provide support for updates within WordPress that may introduce new functionality in the future.

+Only props that are explicitly declared in your `component.json` file will be passed to `template.php`.
+You can add a temporary logging statement to the `wpcl_component()` function to debug potential props.

+> Potential enchancement: expose this information 👆️ if a constant is declared similar to WP_DEBUG.

 #### Example

 An example `component.json` can be found in